 - 28.1 Elections shall be held at each Annual Meeting in an even numbered year, to fill the positions of the elected Directors whose terms have expired.
 The election of Directors shall be conducted by secret written ballot.
 The names of all of the nominees for elected Directors' positions shall appear on the ballot. - 28.2 Each Member in attendance at the Annual Meeting shall receive a number of ballots equal to the number of votes that the Member is entitled to cast as described in By-Law 24.
 Each Member shall designate one or more of its Delegates to vote on that Member's behalf.
-The available Board positions shall be filled by the nominees receiving the most votes, provided that the nominees filling those positions, including the Chair of the Board, allow for a Board composition that includes at least two males and two females.
-If the election process described above does not result in a Board composition that includes a minimum of two males and two females, the candidate(s) of the overrepresented gender with the fewest number of votes who would otherwise have been elected to a position in that round of voting shall not fill a Board position.
-Instead that position shall be filled by the next candidate(s) of the underrepresented gender who received the highest number of votes in that round of voting, until the requirements of By-Law 26.l(a) have been met. - 28.3 A ballot shall be considered spoiled if it: - a) contains votes for a number of nominees other than the number of available Directors' positions; or - b) does not include votes for a number of nominees of each gender necessary to meet the requirements of By-Law 26.1. - 28.4 If there is a tie for the final Director's position or positions, the names of the tied nominees shall appear on a new ballot, and the voting procedure generally described in this By-Law 28 shall continue until all of the Directors positions have been filled.
-In the event of a deadlock, the final Director's position or positions shall be filled by a random draw conducted by the Chair of the Nominating Committee, from among the deadlocked nominees.
+The available Board positions shall be filled by the nominees receiving the most votes, provided that the nominees filling those positions, including the Chair of the Board, allow for a Board composition that includes at least two men and two women.
+If the election process described above does not result in a Board composition that includes a minimum of two men and two women, the candidate(s) of the overrepresented gender with the fewest number of votes who would otherwise have been elected to a position in that round of voting shall not fill a Board position.
+Instead that position shall be filled by the next candidate(s) of the underrepresented gender who received the highest number of votes in that round of voting, until the requirements of By-Law 26.1(a) have been met. - 28.3 A ballot shall be considered spoiled if it: - a) contains votes for a number of nominees other than the number of available Directors' positions; or

-- 28.5 Upon the completion of the elections, only the names of the elected Directors shall be announced at the Annual Meeting by the Chair of the Nominating Committee.
-All election ballots will be destroyed after those names are announced. - 28.6 Notwithstanding anything to the contrary in this By-Law 28, if the Annual Meeting is held wholly by means of telephonic, electronic, or other telecommunication facility, voting for Board elections, including the election for the Chair of the Board, shall occur prior to or during the Annual Meeting by an alternative method to that described in By-Laws 28.1 and 28.2, as determined by the Nominating Committee, provided that such alternative voting method: - a) Allows the votes cast to be gathered in a manner that permits their subsequent verification; and - b) Permits the votes to be tallied, and the results of the election to be presented to the Members by the Chair of the Nominating Committee at the Annual Meeting in accordance with By-Law 28.5, without it being possible for Hockey Canada to identify how any individual Member voted.
+- b) does not include votes for a number of nominees of each gender necessary to meet the requirements of By-Law 26.1. - 28.4 If there is a tie for the final Director's position or positions, the names of the tied nominees shall appear on a new ballot, and the voting procedure generally described in this By-Law 28 shall continue until all of the Directors' positions have been filled.
+In the event of a deadlock as determined at the sole and absolute discretion of the Chair of the Nominating Committee or their designate, the final Director's position or positions shall be filled by a random draw conducted by the Chair of the Nominating Committee or their designate, from among all the deadlocked nominees. - 28.5 Upon the completion of the elections, only the names of the elected Directors shall be announced at the Annual Meeting by the Chair of the Nominating Committee.
+All election ballots will be destroyed after those names are announced. - 28.6 Notwithstanding anything to the contrary in this By-Law 28, if the Annual Meeting is held wholly by means of telephonic, electronic, or other telecommunication facility, voting for Board elections, including the election for the Chair of the Board, shall occur during the Annual Meeting by an alternative method to that described in By-Laws 28.1 and 28.2, as determined by the Nominating Committee, provided that such alternative voting method: - Allows the votes cast to be gathered in a manner that permits their subsequent verification; and - b) Permits the votes to be tallied, and the results of the election to be presented to the Members by the Chair of the Nominating Committee at the Annual Meeting in accordance with By-Law 28.5, without it being possible for Hockey Canada to identify how any individual Member voted.